 - First, a surviving spouse - Second, surviving children (as defined under state law) - Third, the IRA holder's estate - Lump-sum: This strategy will exhaust the entire account in one distribution, with retirement assets losing their tax-advantaged status.
 Taxes will be due on the taxable portion of the distribution in the year received and may place you in a higher tax bracket.
-Once a non-spouse beneficiary chooses to take a lump-sum distribution, it cannot be undone because contributions including 60day IRA-to-IRA rollover contributions are not allowed in Inherited IRAs.
-In this situation, a spouse beneficiary would have 60 days to roll over the inherited assets into his or her own IRA, if they meet the roll over requirements.
+Once a non-spouse beneficiary chooses to take a lump-sum distribution, it cannot be undone because contributions including 60-day IRA-to-IRA rollover contributions are not allowed in Inherited IRAs.
+In this situation, a spouse beneficiary would have 60 days to roll over the inherited assets into their own IRA, if they meet the roll over requirements.

-Beneficiary Category - Successor 10- year rule 10-year rule with RMDs Remaining years of 10 year rule Remaining years of 10 year rule with RMDs
+Beneficiary Category - Successor 10- year rule 10-year rule with RMDs Remaining years of 10 year rule Remaining years of 10 year rule with RMDs 6

 Original Beneficiary - EDB

 - original IRA owner dies before RBD Х

-- original IRA owner dies on or after RBD х
+- original IRA owner dies on or after RBD Х

 Original Beneficiary - DB

-- original IRA owner dies before RBD Х
+- original IRA owner dies before RBD X

-- original IRA owner dies on or after RBD Х
+- original IRA owner dies on or after RBD X

-$^{\rm 6}{\rm RMDs}$ based on original beneficiary's age and date of death of the original IRA owner.
+6RMDs based on original beneficiary's age and date of death of the original IRA owner.

 Successor beneficiary of an EDB: If you inherit an Inherited IRA from an EDB, you are a "successor" beneficiary and will have an Inherited/Inherited IRA.
 It is important to note that the Internal Revenue Code (IRC) does not let you start over and stretch inherited assets out over your own lifetime.
 Instead, you will use the 10-Year Rule.
-If the owner died on or after their RBD, under the proposed IRS regulations you must take RMDs based on the EDB's life expectancy using a divisor from the IRS Single Life Table and the prior year-end IRA value, on a term-certain basis during the 10 year period.
-If the owner died before their RBD or the IRA is a Roth then no distributions are required before the 10th year.
+If the owner died on or after their RBD, you must take RMDs based on the EDB's life expectancy using a divisor from the IRS Single Life Table and the prior year-end IRA value, on a term-certain basis during the 10 year period.
+If the owner died before their RBD, then the successor of the EDB will continue the 10 year rule based on original owner's death - no annual RMDs.
+However, if the EDB was taking RMDs based on their single life expectancy, then the successor will need to deplete the IRA by the end of the 10th year from the EDB's death.
+Annual RMDs based on the EDB's single life expectancy will also need to be removed during that period.

 Successor beneficiary of an DB: If you inherit an Inherited IRA from a DB, you are a "successor" beneficiary and will have an Inherited/Inherited IRA.
 If the DB dies before the end of the 10th year and the account is still funded, you will have the remaining years of the DB's 10-Year Rule to empty the Inherited IRA.
-If the owner died on or after their RBD, under the proposed IRS regulations you must take RMDs based on the DB's life expectancy using a divisor from the IRS Single Life Table and the prior year-end IRA value, on a term-certain basis during the remaining years of the 10-year period.
+If the owner died on or after their RBD, you must take RMDs based on the DB's life expectancy using a divisor from the IRS Single Life Table and the prior year-end IRA value, on a term-certain basis during the remaining years of the 10-year period.
 If the remaining single-life expectancy is less than the remaining years of the 10-year period, the account may be emptied sooner.
 If the owner died before their RBD or the IRA is a Roth then no distributions are required before the last year of the remaining years of the DB's 10-Year time frame.